pytorch/pytorch.github.io/_posts/2025-04-04-accelerating-training-float8-rowwise-crusoe.md

 ## How can I use Float8 Rowwise in my training?

 Float8 Rowwise is available now for you to use in your large scale training.
-It is packaged in TorchAO’s latest builds (TODO - nightly?) and integrated into TorchTitan natively if you want to get up and running quickly.
+It is packaged in [TorchAO’s](https://github.com/pytorch/ao) latest builds (0.9 and higher) and integrated into [TorchTitan](https://github.com/pytorch/torchtitan) natively if you want to get up and running quickly.

 To activate Float8 Rowwise in TorchTitan: